How to make a travel insurance claim

 If your baggage is delayed and you need to buy essential items to tide you over, keep the receipts and include copies with your claim.

-You’ll often need to include proof of purchase for any lost or stolen possessions you’re claiming for, whether that’s the original receipt, an email receipt, or a copy of a bank or credit card statement showing the purchase.
-It’s worth taking with you digital copies of receipts for your most valuable possessions, in case you won’t make it home before the claim deadline.
+You’ll often need to include proof of purchase for any lost or stolen possessions you’re claiming for.
+This could be the original receipt, an email receipt, or a copy of a bank or credit card statement showing the purchase.
+It’s worth taking digital copies of receipts for your most valuable possessions, in case you won’t make it home before the claim deadline.

 Travel insurance typically excludes claims for lost luggage resulting from your negligence or carelessness.
 For example, if your bag was stolen while left unattended, your claim will likely be rejected.
 So keep a watchful eye on all your belongings.

 If you need medical treatment while on holiday, contact your insurance provider and get them to agree to any treatment in advance.
-If it’s an emergency and that’s not possible, call your insurance provider as soon as you can.
-They’ll be able to liaise with the hospital to make sure you’re getting the care you need, and they can also help with translation and repatriation, if needed.
+If it’s a medical emergency and that’s not possible, call your insurance provider helpline as soon as you can.
+The phone number should be in your policy documents.
+They’ll be able to liaise with the hospital to make sure you’re getting the care you need.
+They can also help with translation and repatriation, if needed.

-You may have to pay up front for medical treatment and medication, up to a certain limit.
+You may have to pay any medical expenses up front, up to a certain limit.
 If you do, keep all the receipts so you can claim back the costs on your travel insurance.

 Remember that you’ll need to declare any pre-existing medical conditions when you take out travel insurance.

-Making a claim if you need to cancel or cut your trip short
+How to claim travel insurance if you need to cancel or cut your trip short

-You’ll only be able to claim for cancelling or cutting short your trip under certain circumstances.
+You’ll only be able to claim for cancelling a holiday, or cutting it short, under certain circumstances.
 These will be set out in your policy and may include:

 - An unexpected death of a close relative